vindexTOS/PCmarket/README.md

 git clone https://github.com/vindexTOS/PCmarket.git
 cd pc-market-app
 npm install
 You will also need to create a Firebase project and add the configuration details to a .env file in the root directory of the project.
-You can find more information on how to set up a Firebase project in the Firebase documentation.
+You can find more information on how to set up a Firebase project in the Firebase documentation...

 Usage
 To start the application, run the following command in your terminal: